 Each Research Infrastructure should have a single point providing clear and transparent information on the Research Infrastructure itself, its services, Access policy, data management policy and the terms and conditions.
 Where applicable, information should be provided on the available equipment, costs, fees, contractual obligations, health safety and environment rules and procedures, intellectual property rights and the legal settlement of disputes.

-Research data management plan
+Open science and research data management plan

-Research Infrastructures and Users should agree on a data management plan, outlining how research data of the project will be handled.
+Research Infrastructures and Users should agree on a data management plan, outlining how research data of the project will be handled, recognising and supporting the values of open science, open data and FAIR principles, with respect to contribution to excellent science.
+Research Infrastructures should federate existing data resources in Europe, working towards the interoperability of research data, and potential contributions to the European Open Science Cloud.

-Health, safety, security and environment
+Health, safety, security, and environment

 Research Infrastructures should undertake the necessary actions, including instruction, to ensure the health, security and safety of any User accessing the Research Infrastructure as well as to minimise the impact on the environment.
 Where applicable, Users must comply with security, safety and environmental rules and with procedures in force at the Research Infrastructures, in particular concerning the notifications on introduction of material and instrumentation that could induce risks or ethical issues to the facility.

+Research Infrastructures are encouraged to develop and regularly update a crisis Access management plan to mitigate the negative impact of a crisis (pandemics, natural hazards, other emergency) on the Access to the Research Infrastructures, on the staff and on the Users.

 Quality assurance

-Research Infrastructures are encouraged to set in place mechanisms to evaluate the quality of the Access through e.g. feedback on the User satisfaction and the monitoring of the consequences of the Access to the Research Infrastructure.
+Research Infrastructures are encouraged to set in place mechanisms to evaluate the quality of the Access through e.g. feedback on the User satisfaction and the monitoring of the results of the Access to the Research Infrastructure.

 Limitations